Morocco: African Women Journalists harp on changing the perception of African migrants | Africanews

 Morocco

-The second edition of Women Journalists of Africa Forum on Friday began discussions in Casablanca, Morocco on how to change the perception of African migrants.
+The second edition of Women Journalists of Africa b“Les Panafricaines” Forum on Friday began discussions in Casablanca, Morocco on how to change the perception of African migrants.

 “Today out of 100 migrants to Europe; only 13 are Africans; and therefore Europe cannot open its doors to the 87 others and transform itself into a just fortress for the African; therefore, it is necessary to present the phenomenon clearly,“sais Minister of Foreign Affairs and Cooperation, Nasser Bourita.